JakubKida/cv-generator/README.md

 # CV-Generator
 A web app written using React that lets you generate a simple CV by filling the form with your personal information (and optionally adding a photo).
 It generates a PDF file of the generated CV using [react-to-print](https://www.npmjs.com/package/react-to-print).
-The interface is avaiable in languages: polish, english.
+The interface is available in languages: polish, english.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).